 With these changes, the researchers set out to evaluate their new test in a prospective validation study of 50 subjects.
 The process of prospective validation, in essence, is to verify that a system of protocols works as intended before a product becomes implemented.
 In this study, it’s to make sure that SARAhome correlates with SARA.
 They brought their subjects to the lab and gave each oral instruction, allowing them to independently perform the tests on a tablet.
 The results were promising, correlating nearly perfectly with patient SARA scores.

 A follow-up pilot study to assess the feasibility of the test at home was also conducted, following 12 ataxia patients.
-The researchers gave each subject verbal instructions alongside an infographic containing detailed instructions (see below).
+The researchers gave each subject verbal instructions alongside an infographic containing detailed instructions (see research study weblink).
 They then tracked the patients for 14 days, having them test twice daily using the app, finding similar positive results.
 With these promising datasets in mind, the scientists implemented their video-based test into a mobile app that can be downloaded on tablets and phones alike.

 While more testing of Ataxia may have limited benefits to patients directly, the benefits to scientists and researchers are enormous.
 With access to repeat measurements, the data becomes more granular and scientists are better able to track Ataxia symptoms over time.
 For example, most clinical trials today in Spinocerebellar Ataxia Type 3 use SARA as their primary measure of effectiveness, with measurements in monthly intervals.